-I hereby authorize NFCC to release electronically my transcript and placement scores to a Florida college or university.
-I also authorize NFCC to electronically request transcripts on my behalf.
-Should any of the information I have give 0 , 0 / shall immediately notify the Office of the Registrar in writing.
-I understand that the \$20 p fee. payment I submit with this application is a non refundable / / Signature of Applicant Date
+Thereby authorize in CC to release of request electronically my transcript and placem ent scores to or from a Florida conege of differently.
+Falso authorize NFCC to electronically request transcripts on my behalf.
+Should any of the ir nformation I have given change prior or during my enrollmen at the college, I shall immediately notify the Office of the Registrar in writing.
+I unders tand that the \$20 payment I submit with this application is a nonrefundable fee. /// Signature of Applicant Date